crobin00/odin-facebook/README.md

 - ~~Allow user uploaded profile pictures~~
 - ~~Improve look of user show page~~
 - ~~Add ability to decline friend request~~
+- Fix performance issues

+## Known Issues

+- Sometimes images do not load correctly.
+A refresh should fix this

 ## Reflections